slowernews/wisdom-tldr/README.md

 ===
 ###On confidence

 You are what you say you are BUT know the frontier between confidence and arrogance.
+Achieving [mastery](#on-mastery-and-humbleness) helps.

+> *'You're only as good as your next speech.'*

 > *'Doubt kills more dreams than failure ever will.'*

-> *'You're only as good as your next speech.'*
+> *'If you don't believe in yourself.
+Believe in me who believes in you.'*

+> *'Believe you can, and you’re half way there.'*

+> *'Having a low opinion of yourself is not modesty.
+It’s self-destruction.' -- Bobby Sommer*

+> *'fake it till you make it.'

 ===
 ###On motivation